-VCT: VCT qualifying holdings: requests for advance assurance: responding to requests
+VCT: VCT qualifying holdings: requests for advance assurance: responding to applications

-The response to a request for an assurance will take the form of a statement as to whether, on the basis of the information provided, the Inspector is satisfied that following the issue of the holding that holding will comply with the requirements of ITA/Part 6 Chapter 4 insofar as that is possible at the time the investment is made (and, where applicable, that the shares to be issued will be eligible shares).
+The response to an application for an advance assurance will take the form of a statement as to whether, on the basis of the information provided, HMRC is satisfied that following the issue of the holding that holding will comply with the requirements of ITA/Part 6 Chapter 4 insofar as that is possible at the time the investment is made (and, where applicable, that the shares to be issued will be eligible shares).